gmelodie/pollex/README.md

 - **Contributing to the project**

-    If you would be so kind as to contributing to _Pollex_ with either code, bug reports, suggestions and general feedback, please, start by reading the developer documentation at `doc/developer`
+    If you would be so kind as to contributing to _Pollex_ with either code, bug reports, suggestions or general feedback, please, start by reading the developer documentation at `doc/developer`

 - **Copyright and license information**